Move back one step Move forward one step Show themes of website

 Kemenade, Ans van and Bettelou Los (eds) 2006.
 The Handbook of the History of English.
 Oxford: Blackwell.

 Kytö, Merja, Mats Rydén and Erik Smitterberg (eds) 2006.
 Nineteenth century English.
 Stability and change.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Labov, William 1966.
 The Social Stratification of English in New York City.
 Washington, D.C.: Center for Applied Linguistics.